 Being late to class is detrimental to the educational process for the student who is tardy and to the other students in the class who are distracted by the late entrance.
 All students must report to the front office when tardy to school.
-Students will be tardy if they are not in the building by 8:10 a.m.
 Students are not permitted to enter the classroom without a note from the front office.
 All tardies will be recorded including beginning of the school day, morning and afternoon breaks, and individual classes.
 The consequences for tardies are spelled out in the Discipline Policy.